Abraham Lincoln’s Most Influential Speeches

 By these recent successes the re-inauguration of the national authority – reconstruction – which has had a large share of thought from the first, is pressed much more closely upon our attention.
 It is fraught with great difficulty.
 Unlike a case of a war between independent nations, there is no authorized organ for us to treat with…

-If you enjoyed this collection of the ten most influential Abraham Lincoln speeches, please be sure to share it on social media, link to it from your website, or bookmark it so you can come back to it often.
+If you enjoyed this collection of the ten most influential speeches by Abraham Lincoln, please be sure to share it on social media, link to it from your website, or bookmark it so you can come back to it often.

 If you’re interested in hearing more from me, be sure to subscribe to my free email newsletter, of which Abraham Lincoln (and the character traits and values in which he embodied) are a frequent topic of conversation. ∎